-“Your Mortgage Expert is whole of market and independent which means we know all the current deals on the market and can make the most appropriate recommendation for you based on your circumstances.
+“Your Mortgage Expert is independent which means we know all the current deals on the market and can make the most appropriate recommendation for you based on your circumstances.
 Some of the deals may only be available through independent advisers like us.
 So whether you’re looking for a fixed rate, variable rate or you’re a First Time Buyer, Your Mortgage Expert can review your circumstances and give you the most appropriate mortgage rate advice based on your affordability.”

 To speak to Adam Nanson about your next mortgage, ring him now on 01722 322683 or complete a contact us form and let him know when he can call you back.

 We don’t charge for an initial consultation, so by speaking with us, you won’t be under any obligation.
 To find out more about our services and how we operate, visit our about us section.

 The information contained within this article was correct at the time of publication.
 It is intended for information only and does not constitute advice.
 TenetLime cannot be held responsible for information that was correct at the time of publication but subsequently changes or goes out of date due to changes in legislation.
 For further information, contact Your Mortgage Expert on 01722 322683.

 Most forms of Buy to Let mortgage are not regulated by the Financial Conduct Authority.